xumingming/storm-wiki/Distributed-RPC.md

 As you can see, there's very little to it.
 When creating the `LinearDRPCTopologyBuilder`, you tell it the name of the DRPC function for the topology.
 A single DRPC server can coordinate many functions, and the function name distinguishes the functions from one another.
 The first bolt you declare will take in as input 2-tuples, where the first field is the request id and the second field is the arguments for that request. `LinearDRPCTopologyBuilder` expects the last bolt to emit an output stream containing 2-tuples of the form [id, result].
 Finally, all intermediate tuples must contain the request id as the first field.

-In this example, `ExclaimBolt` simply appends a "!" to the second field of the tuple. `LinearDRPCTopologyBuilder` handles the rest of the coordination of the topology of connecting to the DRPC server and sending results back.
+In this example, `ExclaimBolt` simply appends a "!" to the second field of the tuple. `LinearDRPCTopologyBuilder` handles the rest of the coordination of connecting to the DRPC server and sending results back.

 ### Local mode DRPC